prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 If you're like me, you won't settle for anything less than the best sound quality.

-Floor standing tower speakers are incredibly popular, because they sound fantastic.
+Floor standing [tower speakers](https://www.klipsch.com/blog/what-to-look-for-when-purchasing-a-floorstanding-speaker){: target="_blank"} are incredibly popular, because they sound fantastic.

 They're great for home theaters, gaming setups, and you can listen to music too (obviously).